hypescaler/aws-vscode-remote-containers/README.md

 ## Hibernate your instance

-You can hibernate your instance to save costs, but currently only manually via the AWS Console or other well-known means.
-An automation to hibernate after an idle time couldn't be implemented yet.
+You can hibernate your instance to save costs via the AWS Console or other well-known means.

 ## Reconfiguring your `Devinstance` resource

 You can

-- change the instance type, e.g. from `m4.xlarge` to `m4.2xlarge` (others should work, too, but I only tested those two)
+- change the instance type, e.g. from `m4.xlarge` to `m4.2xlarge` (others should work, too)
 - increase the EBS volume size
 - change your key pair name